thamcodes/Phaseon/README.md

 </p>

 ---
->Phaseon is currently under active development.
-The system architecture and results will evolve as each phase is completed. <br>
->This project is being carried under ITIE Knowledge Solutions Pvt.
-Ltd.

 ### 🧠 About Phaseon

-**Phaseon** is an ongoing research and engineering project that focuses on building a
+**Phaseon** is a research and engineering project that focuses on building a
 **real-time EEG-controlled 3D-printed prosthetic arm** for basic hand interaction.

 The system is designed to acquire brain signals, process them in real time, and translate